v-susbo/azure-stack-docs/azure-stack/aks-hci/overview.md

 Here's some of the functionality provided by Azure Kubernetes Service while in preview on Azure Stack HCI:

-- Deploy containerized apps at scale to a cluster of VMs (called a Kubernetes cluster) running across the Azure Stack HCI cluster
+- Deploy containerized apps at scale to Kubernetes clusters running across the Azure Stack HCI cluster
-- Fail over when a node in the Kubernetes cluster fails
 - Deploy and manage both Linux and Windows-based containerized apps
-- Schedule workloads
-- Monitor health
+- Deploy AKS on Azure Stack HCI using Windows Admin Center or PowerShell
 - Scale up or down by adding or removing nodes to the Kubernetes cluster
-- Manage networking
+- Manage storage and networking on your Kubernetes cluster
+- Automatic updates for your Kubernetes deployment
+- Upgrade to latest available Kubernetes versions
-- Discover services
+- Use popular Azure services through Azure Arc for Kubernetes
-- Coordinate app upgrades
-- Assign pods to cluster nodes with cluster node affinity

 For more about Kubernetes, see [Kubernetes.io](https://kubernetes.io).